platformsh/platformsh-docs/overview/web-ui/configure-project.md

 ![Manage domains of your Platform.sh project.](/images/ui-conf-project-domains.png)

+More information on how to [setup your domain](/using/going-live.html).

 > **note**
 > Platform.sh expects an ASCII representation of the domain here.
 In case you want to use an internationalized domain name you can use the [conversion tool provided by Verisign](http://mct.verisign-grs.com/) to convert your IDN domain to ASCII.